-In general, article 91 of the Labour Code provides for a maximum 40-hour working week.
-A number of categories of employees are permitted to have a reduced work schedule.
+Generally, article 91 of the Labour Code provides for a maximum 40-hour working week.
+Several categories of employees are permitted to have a reduced work schedule.

 The maximum number of hours that an employee can work in a day is not specified, except for certain categories of employees (eg, employees under the age of 16 and employees working under hazardous conditions).